KU BEAN LAB

 Graduate Students

-Brandon is a graduate student in the Applied Behavioral Science doctoral program at the University of Kansas.
-He earned his Master's in Clinical Behavioral Psychology at Eastern Michigan University, where his research focused on non-medical prescription stimulant use among undergraduate students and contingency management for opioid use.
+Brandon is a doctoral candidate in the Applied Behavioral Science doctoral program at the University of Kansas.
+He recently successfully defended his thesis, which focused on context and cue effects on cannabis demand.
+Prior to KU, he earned his Master's in Clinical Behavioral Psychology at Eastern Michigan University and conducted neurop

-Brandon is a graduate student in the Applied Behavioral Science doctoral program at the University of Kansas.
-He earned his Master's in Clinical Behavioral Psychology at Eastern Michigan University, where his research focused on non-medical prescription stimulant use among undergraduate students and contingency management for opioid use.
-After earning his M.S., he conducted neuropsychological assessments on individuals with cognitive loss at an outpatient clinic in Ann Arbor, Michigan.
+Brandon is a doctoral candidate in the Applied Behavioral Science doctoral program at the University of Kansas.
+He recently successfully defended his thesis, which focused on context and cue effects on cannabis demand.
+Prior to KU, he earned his Master's in Clinical Behavioral Psychology at Eastern Michigan University and conducted neuropsychological assessments on individuals with cognitive loss at an outpatient clinic in Ann Arbor, Michigan.

 Undergraduate Students